KILTprotocol/docs/docs/develop/03_workshop/05_claimer/01_did.md

 Since a light DID is not registered on the blockchain, you don't need funds for creating one.
 Remember light DIDs can:

-- Sign claims and attestations with the authentication keys
+- Sign attestation requests and presentation with the authentication keys
 - Encrypt messages with the encryption keys

 Take a look at our [DID documentation](../../../develop/01_sdk/02_cookbook/01_dids/01_light_did_creation.md) to learn more about DIDs and the difference between their light and full versions.